-If you’re one of those people looking for an anonymous browsing experience, you'll want to consider removing cookies from your browser.
+If you’re looking for an anonymous browsing experience, you'll want to consider removing cookies from your browser.
 Keep reading to learn how to disable cookies on Mozilla Firefox, as well as how to block cookies with the best ad blockers.

 FAQs